arantespp/arantespp.com/posts/articles/my-personal-constitution.md

 ### Authenticity

-Basically, it means that I'll be the true version of myself in every circumstance.
-The opposite happens when we don't have strong self-esteem and security and the people around us influence our behaviors, whether we want it or not.
+It means that I'll be the genuine version of myself in every circumstance.
+The opposite happens when we don't have strong self-esteem and security, and the people around us influence our behaviors, whether we want it or not.
 For example, [vulnerability](###vulnerability) is a principle that makes me express my emotions openly.
-Suppose I'm not secure with myself and I'm with a group that mocks people who express their emotions.
-If the group influences me, I won't be vulnerable, then I won't be authentic.
+Suppose I'm not secure with myself, and I'm with a group that mocks people who express their feelings.
+If the group influences me, I won't be vulnerable, and then I won't be authentic.

 ### Win-Win Relationships